svenefftinge/xtext-lsp-workshop/Reference: Project Creation Steps.md

 To start with the tutorial, you'll need a fresh Eclipse Oxygen with the latest Xtext 2.12 release installed.
 Also at least Java 8 JDK is required to be installed on you machine.

-## Prerequisites / Install Eclipse

-You can download the Eclipse distribution from here : https://www.eclipse.org/downloads/index-developer.php (before the oxygen release)

-If you pick the "Eclipse IDE for Java and DSL Developers" you should be all set, otherwise please install "Xtext SDK" from the oxygen update-site.

 ## Creating the projects

 Creating the set of projects (or modules) for your Xtext Language Server is very easy, as it is supported by the Eclipse Wizard.